Mozzer2310/3rd-year-project/README.md

 ./tracking-drone
 ```

-### OpenCV Code
+### OpenCV Code: Archive files and `object-tracking.cpp`
-In order to compile the files containing the OpenCV library, such as those in the `test-code` folder, use the following options:
+In order to compile the files containing the OpenCV library, use the following options:

 Compile using the script provided:
 ```